Ed Skrein

-Edward George Skrein (/skraɪn/; born 29 March 1983) is an English actor, filmmaker, and rapper.
-He rose to recognition as the first actor to play Daario Naharis in Game of Thrones and the supervillain Francis Freeman / Ajax in the superhero comedy film Deadpool (2016).
+Edward George Skrein (/skraɪn/; born 29 March 1983) is an English actor, filmmaker and rapper.
+He rose to prominence as the supervillain Francis Freeman / Ajax in the superhero comedy film Deadpool (2016).
 He also starred in the films The Transporter: Refueled (2015), Alita: Battle Angel (2019), Midway (2019), Rebel Moon – Part One: A Child of Fire (2023), Rebel Moon – Part Two: The Scargiver (2024), and Jurassic World Rebirth (2025).

 Early life

-Edward George Skrein was born on 29 March 1983 in the Camden borough of London.
+Edward George Skrein was born on 29 March 1983 in the London borough of Camden.
 He grew up in the area and in other nearby boroughs, including Haringey and Islington.

 His paternal grandparents were Austrian Jewish refugees, from Vienna, who moved to England in the 1930s to escape the Nazis; his grandmother came over on the Kindertransport.

 He attended Fortismere School, then graduated from the Byam Shaw School of Art with a BA in fine art painting.

 Career

 Music

 In 2004, Skrein released a three track EP under the record label Dented Records.
 In 2007, he released his first album, The Eat Up.
 He has collaborated with a variety of artists including Foreign Beggars, Asian Dub Foundation, Plan B, Dubbledge and Doc Brown.
 Later that year, Skrein released a collaborative EP, Pre-Emptive Nostalgia, with the group A State of Mind.
 In 2009 Skrein collaborated with rapper Dr Syntax to bring the collaborative album Scene Stealers under the name Skreintax.